jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A snail can sleep for 3 years.
+⚡<!-- FUNFACT --> Fun fact: 1 in 8 Americans has worked at a McDonalds restaurant.

 </div>